alexgurr/react-coding-challenges/README.md

 # How Do They Work?
 The scaffolding is done for you.
 Simply run `yarn` in any of the directories to start the application.
 Each application has a README with its requirements.

+# What's coming next?
+I'll be adding new coding challenges as I come up with ideas!
+If you have any ideas I can build, contact me via www.alexgurr.com.